 3. All the examination halls/rooms shall have a wall clock, Hence the candidates are not allowed to wear/carry any type of watch into the examination hall/room.

-4. Candidates are requested to read carefully the detailed Notification for NET to be held on … available on the website: www.NTAnet.nic.in.
+4. Candidates are requested to read carefully the detailed Notification for NET to be held on … available on the website:https://ugcnet.nta.nic.in/.
 No TA will be paid for appearing in the Test.

-5. Candidates are allowed to carry the Test Booklets of Paper-I, II and III after conclusion of the examination..
+5. Candidates are allowed to carry the Test Booklets of Paper-I, II and III after the conclusion of the examination.

 Roll No.: 74004214

-6. Venue of Test : Candidates are requested to visit the Venue of the Test, a day before the examination so as to reach in time on the day of examination.
+6. The venue of Test: Candidates are requested to visit the Venue of the Test, a day before the examination so as to reach in time on the day of examination.
 The request for change of City/Centre of examination/Subject will not be entertained.
 The candidates are permitted to appear at the allotted venue of test only.
-No candidate will be allowed to appear in the examination at any other centre of examination other than the allotted center.
+No candidate will be allowed to appear in the examination at any other centre of examination other than the allotted centre.
 The candidate should sit on the seat allotted to him/her only.